Sudipto-tales/sortkit/README.md

-Here's an updated and improved README with a CSV sorting example added:
+Here's your updated README with a **functionality chart** included for better clarity:

 ---

 # **SortKit - A Python Sorting Library**

 SortKit is a Python library that provides efficient implementations of various sorting algorithms.
-This package allows users to easily sort lists and CSV data using different sorting techniques.
+This package allows users to easily sort **lists** and **CSV data** using different sorting techniques.

 ## **Features**
 ✅ Supports multiple sorting algorithms: